Government’s Rejection of call to ban patenting of genes and biological materials welcomed

 Software inventions are typically defined in terms of a method that can be performed by a software application, a physical system that provides the functionality of the software in question, or a medium that carries the software.
 There are, of course, some limitations.
 For example, Australian Patent Examiners tend to raise objections where an invention is thought to involve, for example, nothing more than a procedure for solving a particular type of mathematical problem.

-The Australian position on patenting of software is similar to that in the United States, but is at odds with the position adopted in Europe and a number of other countries, which expressly preclude the patentability of software.
+The Australian position on patenting of software and computer implemented technology is somewhat similar to that in the United States, but is at odds with the position adopted in Europe and a number of other countries, which expressly preclude the patentability of software.

 When can your method of doing business be patentable?